pahwaranger/draft/README.md

 The snake draft works by mirroring the order at the end of each round.
 So the last period is round 1 goes first in round 2 and the last person in round 2 goes first in round 3.

 Perpetual snake draft logic continues to mirror for however many rounds there are.
 Meaning the first 4 rounds would be:
  `[A, B, C], [C, B, A], [A, B, C], [C, B, A]`

 ### Temporary Snake Draft

 `temporary_snake_draft.py` follows the same approach as described above for Perpetual Snake Draft.
 However, temporary snake draft logic only mirrors the 2nd round.

-Meaning if the first 4 rounds would be:
+Meaning the first 4 rounds would be:
  `[A, B, C], [C, B, A], [A, B, C], [A, B, C]`

 ### Linear Draft